DePaul University > Admission & Aid > Financial Aid > Financial Aid Basics > Apply for Aid

 1. Income/Expense Related Special Circumstance Appeal

 2. Submit this type of appeal if one of the following special circumstances exists.
-If your EFC is zero, do not select an Income/Expense Special Circumstance Appeal.
+If your SAI is zero or negative, do not select an Income/Expense Special Circumstance Appeal.

 • Loss or reduction of employment, or significant reduction of income (job loss with 12 weeks of continuous unemployment, death of parent, etc.)